 There are a few different ways to treat cauliflower ear in dogs.
 Sometimes just lancing the ear with a syringe is all that is needed.
 More complicated cases may require a surgery where the ear is basically quilted with sutures.

-To help your pooch heal fast, you'll have to keep the ear extra clean after it has been treated.
-Putting a cone of shame of your dog can also help to keep the area safe until it is back to normal.
+To help your pooch heal properly, keep the ear extra clean after it has been treated.
+Putting an Elizabethan collar your dog can also help to keep the area free from irritation until healing has taken place.

-For experiences from other owners treating cauliflower ear, or to ask your own questions about this problem to a real vet, check out Ear Hematoma in Dogs.
+For experiences from other owners treating cauliflower ear, check out Ear Hematoma in Dogs.

 How is Cauliflower Ear Similar in Dogs and Humans?